-Just when they thought they had it figured out, that they really understood each other, and that they could make it work together, they found themselves at the crossroads.
-This is the key to remember, if you are married, you are going to go through a period of crisis, at least one such phase that may completely challenge everything you know about yourself, your partner and your relationship.
+Just when they thought they had it figured out, that they really understood each other, and that they could make it work together, they found themselves at a crossroads.
+This is the key to remember, if you are married, you are going to go through a period of crisis, at least one such phase that may completely challenge everything you know about yourself, your partner, and your relationship.
 If you two can stay together during that difficult phase, there is very little probability of ever separating thereafter.

-1. Fresh Wound
+1. The Fresh Wound

 Let us say you have a wonderful marriage.
 You are intimate, understand each other, share common interests, and enjoy mostly a good life.
 There are no major arguments and there are no violent disagreements.
 The vehicle of your marriage is moving just fine.

 And one fine day, you find out that your partner cheated on you.
-Such cheating could range from flirting to philandery.
+Such cheating could range from flirting to philandering.
 Clearly, you are hurt.
 Badly.
 You feel your world has come to a dead end.
 You are certain of never being able to love your partner again.
 You feel suffocated.
 Well, do not call it off just yet.
-You may want to consider forgiving your partner if it was a one-off thing if you sense sincerity.
+You may want to consider forgiving your partner if it was a one-off thing and you sense sincerity.